 JSS Server Setup

-In order to deploy a JSS app to Sitecore, or to pull data from a remote Sitecore instance into a headless JSS app, a Sitecore instance running the Headless Server Components is required.
+In order to deploy a JSS app to Sitecore, or to pull data from a remote Sitecore instance into a headless JSS app, you need a Sitecore instance running the Sitecore Headless Services module.

 You do not need these prerequisites to perform disconnected development on a JSS site, or to quickly try out JSS.
 These prerequisites are to deploy to a Sitecore server for editing or server-side rendering.

 To run in Integrated Mode (required for editing JSS sites), the Sitecore server must have Node installed and

 node at a command prompt should work).
 We recommend using the latest LTS release.